-Much Needed Alzheimer's Support Group Starting in Skokie
+Much Needed Alzheimer's Support Group Available in Skokie

-A new support group for individuals caring for a family member or friend with Alzheimer's disease or dementia is starting in Skokie this March.
+A support group for individuals caring for a family member or friend with Alzheimer's disease or dementia is available at our office in Skokie.
 The support group is affiliated with and supervised by the Alzheimer's Association.
 Leaders of the support group completed a mandatory facilitator training provided by the Alzheimer's Association and report back to them on a monthly basis.

 Alzheimer's is a progressive and fatal brain disease that destroys brain cells, causing memory loss and problems with thinking and behavior.
 According to the National Alzheimer's Association, this sickness currently affects as, many as 5.3 million Americans and accounts for 50-70% of dementia cases.
 The disease progresses with time and is the seventh-leading cause of death in the United States.